 On this project, BIM has been a very integral part from the start.
-One of the biggest areas in which it is being utilized is for 3D Coordination purposes (e.g., Clash Detection).
-However, there were still problems on this project relating to it.
-Communication at the start of preconstruction was not very well established and as such the project went out to bid with about 40,000 clashes unresolved in the BIM model.
-The BIM Execution Plan needs to better define communication and collaboration practices within its process models, especially when addressing 3D coordination.
+However, there were still problems on this problem relating to it.
+Communication at the start of preconstruction was not very well established.
+As such, the project went out to bid with about 40,000 clashes unresolved in the BIM model.
+The BIM Execution Plan needs to better define communication within its process models, especially when addressing clash coordination.